artefactual-labs/mets-retriever/README.md

 * Storage Service credentials must be included using the `--ss-url` and `--ss-api-key` arguments for both commands.
 By default these default to values from the Archivematica Docker development environment.
+* If the `--sidecar` flag is passed, a sidecar txt file will be written alongside each METS file in the output directory with additional metadata about the AIP not found in the METS file, namely, the storage location UUID and the UUIDs of any AIP replicas.

 ```
 Usage: retrieve-mets [OPTIONS] COMMAND [ARGS]...